vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-forgot-password.md

 ## API

-- `reset` - function used to generate reset password token.
-When invoked, it requests data from the API and populates `token` property.
-This method accepts a single params object.
-The `params` has the following option:
+- `reset` - function to generate reset password token.
+When invoked, it requests data from the API and populates the `token` property.
+This method accepts a single `params` object with the following properties:

   - `params: ResetPasswordParams`